apache/skywalking/docs/en/concepts-and-designs/overview.md

 1. Other distributed tracing using SkyWalking native agents and SDKs with Zipkin, Jaeger and OpenCensus.
 1. Other metrics systems, such as Prometheus, Sleuth(Micrometer), OpenTelemetry.

+Starting from v9, SkyWalking introduces the new core concept **Layer**.
+A layer represents an abstract framework in computer science, such as Operating System(OS_LINUX layer), Kubernetes(k8s layer).
+This kind of layer would-be owners of different services/instances detected from different technology.

 ## Architecture
 SkyWalking is logically split into four parts: Probes, Platform backend, Storage and UI.